marcellussiegburg/puppet-comment-emacs/README.md

 ***puppet-parameter-comment***
 * Promts you for the name of the parameter
 * Next it promts for the description of that parameter
+* Then it promts if the parameter is required
+* If it is optional, it also promts for the default value of the parameter
 * Finally it is starting again until you submit an empty string (nil) for the name of the parameter